michelc/QuickHtml/readme.md

 ### tools folder

-This folder contains a batch file to run QuickHtml and create all the `dist` content from the `src` folder.
+This folder contains a batch file to run QuickHtml and create all the `docs` content from the `src` folder.

 ### layout.html